 The arduous process of finding a therapist was something I wasn’t prepared for.
 Sitting in Rockefeller Plaza on my lunch break I would leave voicemails for therapists hoping one of them would be what I needed.
 Can you help me?
 Can you help me?

 By the time I finally walked into a therapist’s office for the first time I was already starting to feel better.
 As though admitting I needed help was enough to start the process of healing for me.
-It still took some time to get a point where my relationship was no longer something I thought about on a daily basis.
+It still took some time to get to a point where my relationship was no longer something I thought about on a daily basis.
 Eventually, I moved on.

 Though, in my 20s I certainly didn’t get better at breaking up and handling the emotions that followed.
 Saying goodbye still meant mourning.
 It meant sadness and sorrow and sitting with those feelings, in them.
 As pleasant as sitting in a tepid kiddie pool that’s warm for exactly the wrong reason.